autowarefoundation/autoware-documentation/docs/how-to-guides/performance_analysis.md

   "... isolcpus=2,8 rcu_nocbs=2,8 rcu_nocb_poll nohz_full=2,8 intel_pstate=disable”
 ```

-In the above configuration, for example, the node to be measured is assumed to run on core 2, and core 8, which is a hyperthreading pair, is also being isolated.
+In the above configuration, for example, the node to be measured is assumed to run on core 2, and core 8, which is a hyper-threading pair, is also being isolated.
 Appropriate decisions on which cores to run the measurement target and which nodes to isolate need to be made based on the cache and core layout of the measurement machine.
 You can easily check if it is properly configured by running `cat /proc/softirqs`.
 Since `intel_pstate=disable` is specified in the kernel boot parameter, `userspace` can be specified in the scaling governor.